ericwu7/courseraGettingCleaningDataCourseProject/CodeBook.md

 |5|STANDING|
 |6|LAYING|

-The **melt** and **dcast** functions in the **reshape2** package were used to transform the mean.std.data.df so that the mean would be calculated for each variable per subjectID and activityName combination
+The **melt** and **dcast** functions in the **reshape2** package were used to transform the mean.std.data.df so that the mean would be calculated for each variable per subjectID and activityName combination.
+The resulting data frame is called **avg.mean.std.df**.

-Since the variables are now all averages, the column names were renamed to have "Avg" as a suffix to reflect the data reflect are averages of the original variables.
+Since the variables at this point represent average values, the column names of **avg.mean.std.df** were renamed to append "Avg" as a suffix to reflect this.

-Finally, the resulting data set from the **dcast** function is written to a file in the working directory using the **write.table** command.
+Finally, the now tidy data set **avg.mean.std.df** is written to a file in the working directory using the **write.table** command.